 Document all changes.
 Minor updates and configuration changes can be a source of confusion and versioning conflict.
 Always keep a clear record of any changes, no matter how small.
 Log everything that changes, including patches applied, policy changes, and configuration changes.
 (Don't include sensitive data in these logs.
 For example, log that a credential was updated, and who made the change, but don't record the updated credentials.)
 The record of the changes should be visible to the entire team.

 Consider making infrastructure immutable.
-Immutable infrastructure is the principle that you shouldn’t modify infrastructure after it’s deployed to production.
+Immutable infrastructure is based on the principle that you shouldn't modify infrastructure after it's deployed to production.
 Otherwise, you can get into a state where ad hoc changes have been applied, making it hard to know exactly what changed.
 Immutable infrastructure works by replacing entire servers as part of any new deployment.
 This allows the code and the hosting environment to be tested and deployed as a block.
-Once deployed, infrastructure components aren't modified until the next build and deploy cycle.
+After they're deployed, infrastructure components aren't modified until the next build and deploy cycle.

 Consult your corporate retention policy for requirements on how data is processed and how long it should be stored.

 Implement automated alerts and notifications.
 Set up monitoring tools like Azure Monitor to detect patterns or conditions that indicate potential or current problems.
 Send alerts to the team members who can address the problems.
 Tune the alerts to avoid false positives.

 Monitor assets and resources for expirations.
 Some resources and assets, like certificates, expire.
 Be sure to track which assets expire, when they expire, and what services or features depend on them.
 Use automated processes to monitor these assets.
 Notify the operations team before an asset expires, and escalate if expiration threatens to disrupt the application.